NateJBeck/refactoring_practice/README.md

 ##Refactoring Practice

-A metis project to learn the basics of refactoring
+Created in METIS: a project to learn the basics of refactoring.